More on the subject of attack time and pacing in RPG combat systems, focusing on a couple of old home-brew efforts.

 Perhaps something like this: Each attack has some Speed Factor computed from ST and the weapon’s Min ST, as well as length and unbalance in some fashion.
 For a typical user, final Speed Factor would be around 0 for reasonably light weapons.
 It would be positive for fists and smallswords, and negative for heavy, long, and/or unbalanced weapons.

-Add Speed Factor to weapon skill (sos that skill becomes a factor as well), and from that total, read attack time dice off of a table.
-A total (weapon skill + Speed Factor) of, say, 12 or more would be a 1-second attack speed; 8 to 11, a speed of 1-2 seconds; 4 to 7, a speed of 1-3 seconds; and so on, making up numbers out of thin air.
+Add Speed Factor to weapon skill (so skill becomes a factor as well).
+This total determines attack time: say, 12 or more would be a 1-second attack speed; 8 to 11, a speed of 1-2 seconds; 4 to 7, a speed of 1-3 seconds; and so on, making up numbers out of thin air.
+Jot this attack time down for future use, like any other weapon stat.

 Or for greater fineness: At the start of each fighter’s attack, roll vs his weapon skill + Speed Factor.
 For every X points (say, 4 points) of failure, the attack will require an extra turn to complete; imagine a sloowww attack.
 Otherwise, the attack takes place at default speed – but for every full X points of success, the attacker is eligible to make one additional attack using regular Rapid Strike rules, if he wishes to do so.